gardenlinux/gardenlinux/README.md

     make kvm
     make metal

-See in `build/` folder for the outcome
+See in `.build/` folder for the outcome, there are subdirectories for the platform and the build date.

 ## Customize builds